vishandi/tp/docs/UserGuide.md

 Format: `addEvent INDEX ed/EVENT_DESCRIPTION da/DATE [ti/TIME] [du/DURATION] [r/RECUR_FREQUENCY]`
 * INDEX refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, …
+* You cannot add duplicate events.
+Events are considered to be duplicates if they share the same event description, time, duration, recur frequency and recur on the same dates.
 * If TIME is not specified, it will be considered as a full-day event starting from 00:00.
 * If TIME is specified but not DURATION, the DURATION will be defaulted to 2 hours.
 * If DURATION is specified, TIME also needs to be specified.